 Beer Battered Fish made with fresh cod filets dipped in seasoned beer batter and fried until golden brown and crispy, EASY to make and ready in only a few minutes!

-Fish and Chips is basically the best order in any restaurant and my go-to if they look good on yelp (haha – always yelp photo check your restaurants everyone!), and this recipe is a great pub option along with other pub favorites like Buffalo Wings, Super Crispy Chicken Tenders and Classic Beef Chili.
+Fish and Chips is a favorite go-to order in any restaurant, and this recipe is a great pub option along with other pub favorites like Buffalo Wings, Super Crispy Chicken Tenders and Classic Beef Chili.

 Beer Battered Fish is a classic pub food dinner made with fresh cod that’s dipped into a batter of flour, eggs, beer, and seasoning, then fried until it’s crispy and golden brown on the outside and flaky on the inside.
-I like to serve this with crunchy potato chips or fries and a big spoonful of tartar sauce with lemon wedges.
+Serve this with crunchy potato chips or fries and a big spoonful of tartar sauce with lemon wedges.

 The flavor for this dish comes from the seasoning and the beer.
-I prefer to use a dryer stout, but use whatever beer you’d also like to drink.
+A dryer stout works nicely, but use whatever beer you’d also like to drink.
 You can also use more or less seasoning depending on taste.

 Canola oil and peanut oil have the highest smoking point, which means you have less chance of burning the oil if it gets too hot.
 I like to use canola oil, because that’s what I usually have around the house, and it doesn’t impart any flavor to the fish.